nikitavoloboev/data/focusing/rules.md

 ## Learn

 - Always learn new things.
+Understand fundamentals before approaching solving any problem.
 - Document everything.
 Don't repeat things.
 Link instead.
 - Ask questions.
 Don't be afraid of not knowing something and [ask for help](../research/asking-questions.md).
 - There are no dumb questions.
 Do your own research first though.